rukshn/spark-docs/terminology/concepts/managing-concepts.md

 # Managing Your Codes

-## How to add concepts to CQL Editor?
+## How to add concepts to Spark Editor?

-When you start a new CQL project, the first thing you should do is add a CodeSystem before you start writing CQL.
+When you start a new CQL project, the first thing you should do is to populate the data dictionary before you start writing CQL.

-This can be done by **uploading** a FHIR `CodeSystem` resource as a `json` file (containing all the `concepts`) to the CQL editor.
+This can be done two different ways

+- Bulk uploading codes by **uploading** a FHIR `CodeSystem` resource as a `json` file (containing all the `concepts`) to the Spark editor.
+- Manually add individual codes to the project

+### Bulk uploading a data dictionary as a FHIR CodeSystem

+To populate the data dictionary using a FHIR CodeSystem,

 - Navigate to the `New CodeSystem` page from the left sidebar: `Data Dictionary` -> `New CodeSystem`